 19. Disability Living Allowance medical report form - A copy of the medical report form completed by doctors carrying out DLA medicals

-ESA Claims & Appeals
+ESA and UC Claims & Appeals

 20. Being transferred from incapacity benefit to employment and support allowance